pump-io/pump.io/README.md

    details on what to put here.
 * *hostname* The hostname of the server.
 Defaults to "localhost" which doesn't do much for you.
+* *address* The address to listen on.
+Defaults to `hostname`, which is OK for most systems.
+Use this if you've got some kind of load-balancer or NAS or whatever and your local IP doesn't map to the IP of the hostname.
 * *port* Port to listen on.
 Defaults to 31337, which is no good.
 You should listen on 80 or 443 if you're going to have anyone use this.
 * *secret* A session-generating secret, server-wide password.